Virginia Tech® home

 • ART 1604 - Principles of 4D Art & Design

-When exploring the Creative Technologies, Studio Art, and Graphic Design majors, it is important to consider time towards graduation.
-Due to the sequencing of classes, it typically takes students 4 years to finish these majors from the time they successfully change majors.
+When exploring these restricted majors, it is important to consider the time towards graduation.
+Due to the sequencing of required classes, it typically takes students 3.5-4 years to finish these majors from the time they successfully change majors.

 Pamplin College of Business Accounting and Information Systems, Business Information Technology, Finance, Hospitality and Tourism Management, Management, and Marketing